Showing posts with label Mileage Club. Show all posts

 Monday, May 23, 2022

-Build Better Behavior with Running
+Build Better Behavior with Running: Benefit From Having a Running Program

 Perhaps you’ve had this happen to you as a kid, or maybe to one of your own children: after forgetting to complete your homework or throwing a little tantrum in the classroom, you were denied recess time.
 Instead of enjoying recess time, you were forced to sit quietly at your desk and complete schoolwork.